Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 HomeCoursesMineralogy Certification CourseMineralogy of Halides, Carbonates + Sulfates

-This article will concentrate on three mineral classes: halides, carbonates, and sulfites.
-All of them are considered sedimentary minerals.
-You will learn about evaporites and how the three mineral classes relate to the marine environment.
+Halides, carbonates, and sulfites are considered sedimentary minerals.
+In this article, you will learn about evaporites and how these three mineral classes relate to the marine environment.

 fluorite crystal - halides